A WORLD PREMIERE

 A breathtaking new story of forbidden love in 1950’s Jim Crow Texas

-Timeless in its telling, this beautiful new play of star-crossed lovers will sweep you away with its spellbinding story and complex characters.
-In Houston at the height of Jim Crow, segregation pervades society all the way through to the underground and illegal gay bar scene.
-One night, a chance encounter between Russell, a local at the blacks-only Gold Room, and Tom, from the whites-only Red Room, leads to a forbidden romance that could destroy them both.
-On the Grounds of Belonging is a rousing new work which announces the arrival of a bold American writer.
+Timeless in its telling, this stirring, universal story of star-crossed lovers will sweep you away.
+In Houston at the height of Jim Crow, segregation pervades society in every way, including the underground and illegal gay bar scene.
+One night a chance encounter between Russell, a local at the Blacks-only Gold Room, and Tom, from the whites-only Red Room, leads to a forbidden romance that could destroy them both.
+The spellbinding On the Grounds of Belonging signals the arrival of a bold new voice in the American theatre.

 Pride and Prejudice